 Large coolers: A large cooler at each campsite can hold everyone's beverages, plus our 'community breakfast and dinner' supplies.
 Each participant must bring his or her own beverages for the trip.
 Don't forget a small cooler for floating as each participant also will be responsible for his or her shore lunch for Sat. and Sun.
 I usually just bring a couple of cans of tuna and some bread slices for example and some bottle water and a soda or two in my canoe.
 I believe the general store located just a mile or so away has ice.

 Cooking supplies: Spatula's, tongs or forks.
 Sponges with abrasive sides for cleaning pots and pans, paper towel rolls, plastic spoons and forks for any side dishes and breakfast, salt, pepper, ketchup, mustard.
 Styrofoam cups for coffee.
-Sweetener and creamer too for those woosies who don't drink it black.
+Sweetener and creamer too for those woosies who don't drink it black.:D

 Food: Suggest Bacon, Eggs, Sausage, home fries for breakfasts (one person should probably bring all this and we can divvy up the cost), maybe some O.J. too.
 Suggest hotdogs, hamburgers, beans for dinner (again, one person should bring this and the rolls/buns).
 Each person brings his/her own shore lunch supplies.